F5Networks/terraform-provider-bigip/docs/userguide/revision_history.rst

       * - Doc Rev
         - Description
         - Date

+      * - 1.3
+        - Updated the documentation with the following changes: |br| • Updates to :ref:`as3-integration` and :ref:`do-integration`.
+        - 06-23-20

       * - 1.2
         - Updated the documentation with the following changes: |br| • Added section on :ref:`bigiq-licensing`. |br| • Added a page linking to :ref:`release-notes`.